 Through contributions of donors, alumni, and community members, the SIC Foundation awards endowed and annual scholarships to students exhibiting financial need, as well as scholastic, leadership and service achievement.
 Students may apply for scholarships by completing an SIC scholarship application available on the SIC website.
-Recipients are selected by the SIC Foundation Scholarship

-Committee or the individual scholarship donors.
+Recipients are selected by the SIC Foundation Scholarship Committee or the individual scholarship donors.

 The Foundation administers scholarships and grants which are awarded to students by businesses, corporations, civic organizations, governmental entities, individuals, and family trusts committed to strengthening academic excellence and student success.
 Students interested in knowing more about these scholarships and grants may call the SIC Foundation Office at 252-5400 ext.
-2104 (local) or 866-338-2742 ext.
-2104 (toll free).
+2104.